All Episodes

 It sounds like you're happy in Wisconsin and you're probably a Green Bay Packer fan and not a Minnesota Viking fan anymore.

-Yeah, I uh I'm in that transition, certainly.
+Yeah, I'm in that transition, certainly.

 But I wanted to comment on the election yesterday.

-They had a fortune and out of state money come into the state, and Brad Schimmel's past comments on abortion were devastating to to him in this race.
+And Brad Schimmel's past comments on abortion were devastating to him in this race.

-Now the law does not allow exceptions for rape incest or the mother's life.
+Now, the law does not allow exceptions for rape, incest, or the mother's life.

 Now, I would argue in most states, if not all, that is a political death sentence.